EddieVeronese/Networking2/README.md

 ```
 sudo python3 topology.py
 ```
-8. Use the GUI to interact with the simulated network
+7. Use the GUI to interact with the simulated network and change scenario

 ## How to Stop
 1. Stop the Ryu controller